Jury trial postponed until January for Pine Bluff woman accused of killing Pea Ridge police officer

 Her jury trial was scheduled to begin July 31.
 Her defense attorneys filed a motion seeking a delay in the trial.
 Prosecutors filed a response objecting to the delay.

-He said the court was in a difficult situation since the prosecutors say it's been two years since Apple's death and his family and the community want a resolution of the case, but he had to balance that with Cash's due process rights to ensure she receives a fair and impartial trial.
+Judge Brad Karren said in a hearing Friday it was a difficult decision because it's been two years since Apple's death and prosecutors say his family and the community want a resolution.
+Karren said he had to balance that with Cash's due process rights to ensure she receives a fair and impartial trial.

 Katherine Streett, one of Cash's attorneys, said the defense is trying to get additional records related to the case's penalty phase.
-Streett said the defense is trying to get records from the San Diego Police Department and will need the assistance of a California judge to get the information.
+Streett said the defense is trying to get records from the San Diego Police Department and will need the assistance of a California judge.

 Joshua Robinson, senior deputy prosecutor, said he learned of an incident involving Cash that may be mitigating information for the defense.
-Robinson said he assisted with getting information and photographs from the San Diego police.
+Robinson said he assisted with getting some of the information and photographs from the San Diego police.

 Neither Streett nor Robinson went into specific details about the information and the photographs.